taskforcesh/bullmq/docs/gitbook/bull/patterns/manually-fetching-jobs.md

 # Manually fetching jobs

-If you want to manually fetch the jobs from the queue instead of letting the automatic processor taking care of it, this pattern is for your.
+If you want to manually fetch the jobs from the queue instead of letting the automatic processor taking care of it, this pattern is for you.

 Manually transitioning states for jobs can be done with a few simple methods.